Random-user420/bestKabu/PRIVACY_POLICY.md

-# Privacy Policy for BestKabu Chrome Extension
+# Privacy Policy for BestKabu Extension

 **Effective Date** [19.09.2024]

-This Privacy Policy ("Policy") outlines the privacy practices for the BestKabu Chrome Extension (the "Extension").
+This Privacy Policy ("Policy") outlines the privacy practices for the BestKabu Extension (the "Extension").
 The Extension is designed to modify the appearance of the website with the domain digikabu.de.
 I am committed to protect your privacy, and this Policy explains how I collect, use, and safeguard your information.

 ## 1. Information We Do Not Collect

-I want to emphasize that the BestKabu Chrome Extension **does not collect or store any personal data or information**.
+I want to emphasize that the BestKabu Extension **does not collect or store any personal data or information**.
 I do not gather any information about you, your browsing habits, or your interactions with digikabu.de while using the Extension.

 ## 2. Data Modification

-The sole purpose of the BestKabu Chrome Extension is to modify the appearance of the website with the domain digikabu.de.
+The sole purpose of the BestKabu Extension is to modify the appearance of the website with the domain digikabu.de.
 It does not alter or affect the core functionality of the website in any other way.

 ## 3. Consent

-By installing and using the BestKabu Chrome Extension, you acknowledge and agree to the practices described in this Privacy Policy.
+By installing and using the BestKabu Extension, you acknowledge and agree to the practices described in this Privacy Policy.
 You also consent to the modification of the appearance of digikabu.de by the Extension.

 ## 4. Updates and Changes